-The donor's collected hematopoietic cells are given to you by infusion through your central venous line.
+The donor's collected hematopoietic cells are infused in to you through your central venous line.
 It looks very much like a blood transfusion.
 An experienced nurse performs the BMT infusion at the bedside.
 This will be done in your room on the BMT unit.
 Once thawed, the nurse will return the cells to you via your central venous line.
-We will monitor you very closely for side effects.
+The patient is monitored very closely for side effects.